This page contains links to lesson plans, lesson notes, videos, active learning activities, and practice problems for Calculus II.

 The sections below include lesson plans, lesson notes, and active learning activities for each unit.
 If you scroll down beyond the notes, you'll see an embedded YouTube playlist for this course.

-This content is being updated for the Spring 2020 semester.
-Check back often, as I'll be adding more resources soon.
+This content is being updated for the Summer 2020 semester.
+Check back often.

 Lesson plans and detailed lesson notes covering advanced antidifferentiation techniques are linked below.
 The lesson plans are those used in my online course.
 The detailed lesson notes are a typed version of my lecture, and are provided as a detailed, in-depth supplement to the videos.